superduper-io/superduper/docs/_build/html/_sources/types.rst.txt

 A **type** is a Python object registered with a SuperDuperDB collection which manages how model outputs or database content are converted to and from ``bytes`` so that these may be stored and retrieved from the database.
-Creating types is a prerequisite to adding models which have non-Jsonable outputs to a collection, as well as adding content to the database of a more sophisticated variety, such as images, tensors and so forth.
+Creating types is a prerequisite to adding models which have non-Jsonable outputs to a collection, as well as adding data types to the database of a more sophisticated variety, such as images, tensors and so forth.

 Here are two examples of types, which can be very handy